aelassas/servy/README.md

 ## Requirements

-Servy is available in two versions to support different environments.
+Servy is available in two versions to support different environments for maximum compatibility with Windows versions.

 #### .NET 8.0 Version
 This version is recommended for modern systems and includes the latest features and performance enhancements.